-• The proposed sites are unsuitable for aquaculture for reasons including the high elevation of the sites, excessive depth, water quality concerns, potential channel obstruction, access issues and impacts on morphology of the bay;

-- The high elevation of the proposed sites relative to the bay would result in poor growth and survival conditions for the oysters.
+- The proposed site is unsuitable for aquaculture for reasons including the high elevation of the site, water quality concerns and long exposure times of oyster stock to the air; - The high elevation of the proposed site relative to the bay would result in poor growth and survival conditions for the oysters.

-This is due to long exposure times of the oyster stock to the air when the tide goes out.
-The oysters would be uncovered for a considerable period of time per tide cycle leading to food safety concerns and high mortality rates; - The primary outfall discharge point for the Ardara sewage scheme is located at the south corner of Site T12/397B (Coordinates 171679, 391662), discharging continuously within this site and close to Site T12/397C.
-The presence of a town sewage outfall in close proximity to the proposed aquaculture raises significant water quality and food safety concerns due to the enclosed nature of the bay and the continuous discharge indicates that water quality at low tide near the outfall will be locally poor; - Possible scenic impacts from the proposed aquaculture are considered low to moderate.
-Views may be affected from the Wild Atlantic Way; - Parts of the proposed sites extend into the low water channels of the bay, potentially impeding salmonid migration upstream for spawning; - Potential for impact on the salmon draft fishery due to nets getting caught on trestles; - The access to Site T12/397C is unreachable via the proposed route due to the presence of a low water channel in the centre of the bay; - The mobility of the substrate in this part of the bay could have implications for the stability of aquaculture structures if placed in this area; - Potential impacts on navigation in the bay and access to St. John's Pier would be impeded by the presence of trestles in the low water channel and at various tides due to the effective spanning of the entire bay by the proposed sites; - Potential disturbance to the area due to the scale of operations changing the morphology of the bay; - Public access to recreational and marine leisure activities may be hindered by this project; - The proposed sites are not located within a designated Shellfish Growing Waters Area.
+This is due to long exposure times of oyster stock to the air when the tide goes out.
+The oysters would be uncovered for approximately four hours per tide cycle leading to food safety concerns and high mortality rates; - The primary outfall discharge point for the Ardara sewage scheme is proximate to the site (Coordinates 171679, 391662).
+The presence of a town sewage outfall in close proximity to the proposed aquaculture raises significant water quality and food safety concerns due to the enclosed nature of the bay and the continuous discharge from the outfall.
+The centre of Site T12/405A is within 450m of the outfall location.
+As the outflow is not restricted to high tides, effluence remains in the bay for longer periods; - Possible scenic impacts from the proposed aquaculture are considered moderate.
+Views may be affected from the Wild Atlantic Way; - Parts of the site extend into the low water branch of the Owenea River and would potentially impede salmonid migration upstream for spawning; - Public access to recreational and marine leisure activities may be hindered by this project; - The proposed site is not located within a designated Shellfish Growing Waters Area.
 Oysters in this area are currently not classified under Annex II of EU Regulation 854/2004; - Taking account of the issues raised during the public and statutory consultation phase."

-Recommendation to Refuse Foreshore Licences for three sites (refs: T12/397 A, B & C)
+Recommendation to Refuse a Foreshore Licence for one site (ref: T12/405A) DECISION SOUGHT

-The Minister's determination is requested please in relation to an application for Foreshore Licences from Donegal Oceandeep Oysters Ltd., Rossylongan, Donegal Town, Co.
-Donegal for three sites numbered T12/397 A, B and C in Loughros Mór Bay, Ardara, Co.
+The Minister's determination is requested please in relation to an application for a Foreshore Licence from Mr. Francis Gallagher, Derryness, Ardara, Co.
+Donegal for a site numbered T12/405A in Loughros Mór Bay, Ardara, Co.
 Donegal in which it is proposed to conduct aquaculture.